How Did Charlemagne's Economic Ideas Save Europe?

-As the large amounts of silver poured into the Carolingian Empire in the late eight century, Charlemagne realized that the coins, as well as the commodities they were used to purchase, needed to be standardized to prevent counterfeiting, fraud, and the black market.
+As the large amounts of silver poured into the Carolingian Empire in the late eighth century, Charlemagne realized that the coins, as well as the commodities they were used to purchase, needed to be standardized to prevent counterfeiting, fraud, and the black market.
 Charlemagne established royal mints and a system by which all coins were minted according to a mean weight, both of which drastically cut down on counterfeiting.
 Along with standardizing the weight of the silver coins, Charlemagne also introduced standards of the denomination.
 For instance, twenty shillings equaled one pound, and twelve pence was equal to one shilling, which remained the standard in most of Europe well into the thirteenth century.
 The emperor also introduced severe penalties for counterfeiting and refusals to accept officially minted money.

 Like his Frankish ancestors, Charlemagne saw the importance in fostering trade within his realm.
-The emperor continued with his predecessors’ policies of promoting trade fairs and towns, but then took things to the next logical level by expanding trade to neighboring kingdoms.
-Slaves, wine, grains, and handmade goods were exported from the Carolingian Empire along the Rhine River to the North and Baltic seas where they arrived in such places to the north as London and Sweden.
+The emperor continued with his predecessors’ policies of promoting trade fairs and towns but then took things to the next logical level by expanding trade to neighboring kingdoms.
+Slaves, wine, grains, and handmade goods were exported from the Carolingian Empire along the Rhine River to the North and Baltic seas, where they arrived in such places to the north as London and Sweden.
 The trade network helped to revitalize the depressed economic conditions of former Roman territories of the west and north and brought regions such as Scandinavia, which was not part of the Roman Empire, into this new system.
-Charlemagne also developed regular trade with the Byzantine Empire to the east and the various Islamic dynasties in North Africa and the Near East.
-The creation of a widespread trade network was remarkable, but it would not have been possible without technological advances that were made in the agricultural sector during the Carolingian Empire.
+Charlemagne also developed a regular trade with the Byzantine Empire to the east and the various Islamic dynasties in North Africa and the Near East.
+The creation of a widespread trade network was remarkable, but it would not have been possible without technological advances made in the agricultural sector during the Carolingian Empire.